-The economic system is not working for all people or for the environment.
+The economic system is not working for all people or the environment.
 It is increasingly concentrating wealth and power in the hands of a very few.
 According to a recent Oxfam report, 1% have 50% of the world’s wealth while the poorest 50% of the world’s population (3.5 billion people) have the same amount as just 85 individuals.
-It is the root of structural injustice and of environmental destruction.
-This is a scandalous situation which must change for the sake of the poor and marginalised.
+It is the root of structural injustice and environmental destruction.
+This is a scandalous situation that must change for the sake of the poor and marginalised.

 "The socioeconomic system is unjust at its roots."

 Pope Francis criticises economic growth, and the free market, which he says has led to "a globalisation of indifference" (#54).
 His exhortation, 'Evangelii Gaudium' (The Joy of the Gospel) is a clear vision for life founded on a personal encounter with Jesus Christ.
 He exhorts all communities to an "ever watchful scrutiny of the signs of the times.
 This is in fact a grave responsibility, since certain present realities, unless effectively dealt with, are capable of setting off processes of dehumanisation which would then be hard to reverse" (#51).

 The Encyclical letter of Pope Francis, Fratelli Tutti – on fraternity and social friendship, highlights the need to strengthen our commitment to the common good, fostering our true humanity, which is communal in nature, over and against an excessive growing individualism in the world which is a virus that does not allow us to live in community.
 Our vision for the future is based on the Reign of God, a Reign in which the last are first, and our vision is from the view of the least, the lost and the last, rooted in service and love, not domination and power.